-- [RB] = IRC-Building Code Development Committee - [RE] = Residential Energy Code Development Committee - [RMP] = IRC-Mechanical/Plumbing Code Development Committee
+[RB] = IRC-Building Code Development Committee

+[RE] = International Residential Energy Conservation Code Development Committee;

+[MP] = IRC-Mechanical/Plumbing Code Development Committee

-The [RE] committee is also responsible for the IECC-Residential Provisions.
+The [RE] committee is also responsible for the IECC-Residential Provisions and Appendix T.

-For the development of the 2018 edition of the I-Codes, there will be three groups of code development committees and they will meet in separate years.
-Note that these are tentative groups.
+For the development of the 2021 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.